demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Lega-CursedScraps/README.md

 		- The second player picks up the second part of the scrap, and the first player can move again
 		- A timer appears at the top left of the screen for both players.
 For the first player, the timer replaces the previously displayed distance
 		- Both players must bring the two scrap parts back to the ship before the time runs out, or else... they both die!

+## What happens next?
+- Rework of the 'Communication' and 'Inhibition' curses.
+- 'Synchronization' might be removed because it's too time-consuming - the mechanic will probably be used in another one of my mods, 'Saw Tapes'
+- New curses, including some ideas that were suggested to me (e.g., 'Hot Potato' / 'Fragile').

 ## More informations
-I've tried to make the mod as optimized as possible with my knowledge.
-I'm far from being an experienced developer, so if there are people more comfortable than me who have feedback on my code, I'm open to it as it will help me improve.
-For any feedback/suggestions or questions, you can reach me on the 'Lethal Company Modding' Discord server (https://discord.gg/EgQFAq3z) under the same name (username lega2039).
+For any feedback/suggestions or questions, you can reach me on the 'Lethal Company Modding' Discord server (https://discord.gg/e4YCbQsx) under the same name (username lega2039).
 DMs are welcome.